 There are further exceptions to the general rule regarding ownership of copyright but these are the ones that are encountered most frequently.

-Cinematograph films are the only types of works in which it is possible to register copyright in South Africa.
-The registration of copyright in a film does not in any way change or extend the rights of copyright that subsist in the film, but registration of copyright in a film serves as prima facie proof of the existence of copyright and therefore removes the burden of proving this from the holder in cases of infringement.
+Cinematograph films are the only types of works in which it is possible for copyright registration in South Africa.
+The registration of copyright in a film does not in any way change or extend the rights of copyright that subsist in the film, but it serves as prima facie proof of the existence of copyright and therefore removes the burden of proving this from the holder in cases of copyright infringement.

 Copyright subsists in most types of works for a period of 50 years from the end of the year of the death of the author or, if the identity of the author is unknown, for 50 years from the date of the first lawful publication of the work.

 It is possible to transfer (“assign”) ownership of copyright.
 In order to be valid, an assignment of copyright must be in writing and signed by or on behalf of the assignor.

 It is possible to license the use of a copyrighted work.
 A licence may be exclusive, sole or non-exclusive.
 Non-exclusive licenses may be written, oral or even inferred by conduct, however, in order to be valid an exclusive licence must be in writing and signed by or on behalf of the licensor.

 Copyright is generally infringed by the making of unauthorised copies (reproductions) or adaptations of a work.
 Copyright can also be infringed by the import, distribution, sale or hire, or offering for sale or hire, infringing copies of a work.

 Copyright infringement can take multiple forms.
 For example, copyright could be infringed by copying or adapting, without permission, a third party’s: